 Of course, the Great Barrier Reef is one of the greatest Cairns attractions.

-A World Heritage listed Area, the Great Barrier Reef is the largest system of coral reefs in the world and is home to a vast assortment of marine life.
+A World Heritage listed Area, the Great Barrier Reef is the largest system of coral reefs in the world.
+It is located in the Coral Sea and is home to abundant marine life.

 One of the best ways to experience this natural phenomenon is to simply see it up close by snorkelling or scuba diving.

-Visiting the Great Barrier Reef in this way is much like going to another world.
-It’s certainly something you’ll never forget and is definitely one of the quintessential things to do in Cairns.
+Taking a day trip to the Great Barrier Reef is much like going to another world.
+It’s certainly something you’ll never forget and is definitely one of the best things to do in Cairns.

-There are various tours available that will allow you to take part in this once in a lifetime experience.
-This a Cairns must see!
+There are various tours available that will allow you to take part in this once in a lifetime, amazing experience.
+Sunlover Reef Cruises is one of the more well-known tour companies in Cairns, though there are many more.

-Kuranda is a nearby village in Tropical North Queensland that is surrounded by rainforest, and is one of the most fascinating places to visit in Cairns.
+Kuranda is a nearby village in Tropical North Queensland that is surrounded by rainforest, and is one of the most fascinating places to visit in the Cairns area.

-It contains many amazing attractions such as a bird aviary, a wildlife park, and the Tjapukai Aboriginal Cultural Park.
+It contains many amazing attractions such as a bird aviary, a wildlife park, Barron Falls, and the Tjapukai Aboriginal Cultural Park.

-Along with being one of the best things to do in Cairns, there are also a number of fun ways to get there and back.
-One of these is by riding the Kuranda Scenic Railway.
+Along with being one of the best things to do in Cairns, it’s only a short drive from the city.
+But a highlight of visiting Kuranda is skipping normal transport and riding the Kuranda Scenic Railway.

-This is a comfortable steam train ride that provides many scenic views of the surrounding rainforest.
+Jump aboard this comfortable steam train ride for many scenic views of the surrounding rainforest.

-Or you can get a bird’s eye view of the rainforest by riding in a gondola.
+Or you can get a bird’s eye view of the rainforest by riding in an enclosed gondola known as the Skyrail Rainforest Cableway.

-You can enjoy both of these experiences in the same day by taking the train to Kuranda and the gondola back to Cairns.
+You can enjoy both of these experiences in the same day by taking the Kuranda Scenic Railway to Kuranda and the Skyrail Rainforest Cableway back to Cairns, or vice versa.

-It’s no secret that Cairns is an absolutely gorgeous city.
+It’s no secret that Cairns is an absolutely gorgeous destination.

 While one can easily admire its natural beauty on the ground, it’s even more spectacular when you’re in the sky.

-While you’re in Cairns, you have the option of watching this beautiful city from above in a helicopter.
+While you’re in Cairns, you have the option of taking a scenic flight over this beautiful city in a helicopter.

-The helicopter ride lasts for about thirty minutes and gives you an incredible view of everything the city has to offer.
+Scenic flights last for about thirty minutes and give you an incredible view of the city and the surrounding rainforests.

-A quick stop at the Great Barrier Reef is included in this trip.
+A quick stop at the Great Barrier Reef is included in this helicopter tour.

 What better way to do Cairns sightseeing than from above?